-VHS Revival looks back at some of the finest promotional treats of the 1980s
+VHS Revival brings you some of the finest promotional treats of the 1980s

 Brain Damage (French Version) (1988)

-And what does Aylmer want in return for his precious juices?
-The answer is deliciously portrayed in the poster featured here.
-Aylmer is an insatiable scourge who feasts on human brains with the unabashed glee of a kid in a candy store, jumping from enabler to enabler with a sardonic wit that this image encapsulates so deliciously.
+What does Aylmer want in return for his precious juices?
+The answer is deliciously portrayed in the below poster.
+Aylmer is an insatiable scourge who feasts on human brains with the unabashed glee of a kid in a candy store, jumping from enabler to enabler with a sardonic wit that this image encapsulates so exquisitely.